smaclell/smaclell.github.io/_drafts/code-least-privelege..md

 The ``TaxesCalculatorBase`` is an abstract class with the template method ``CalculateTaxes`` which uses the abstract ``GetTaxesMultiplier`` method.
-This forces classes inheriting from ``TaxesCalculatorBase`` to implement the required methods however they like.
+This classes inheriting from ``TaxesCalculatorBase`` must implement the required methods and can do so however they like.
 To prevent the hierarchy from growing out of hand you can optionally mark the child classes as ``sealed``.

-Another great usage is implementing common or optional functions in the base class.
+Another usage of base classes is implementing common or optional functions.
 I used this recently to make optionally implementing part of an API easier.
-The class had a method to return an ``IEnumerable`` which would be empty in the base implementation.
-When they were ready child classes could override the method to provide new functionality.
+The class had a method to return an ``IEnumerable`` and a default implementation in the base class returning an empty list.
+When the team was ready we could override the update the child classes one at a time to provide the new functionality.

 {% highlight csharp %}
 public class ExampleProviderBase {